just-another-archive/node-hue/README.md

 ##### disclaimer
 I'm not affiliated with Philips, nor they do backup my initiative.

 ### what
 A Philips hue bridge copycat with support third party devices.
 That's it.
+It makes a cheap, yet _app-compatible_ replacement with which you can build your own bulbs/neon tubes.
+You can run it out of the box on a raspberry-pi alone, it should work just fine.

 ### why
+Philips bulbs and led strips are amazingly expensive, and i wanted more of them at home without the budget.
+I figured out i could build some.
 I first stumbled on [marius motea's project](https://github.com/mariusmotea/diyHue) which sounded promising.
 After some time I realized its goal was not what i wanted to achieve, and didn't want to steer the project away from Marius' vision.
 Also, it was made in python, and i knew i could do better with my node skills.

 ### how
 Here's a drafted principle of how things work: